How to Write Career Change Resume: Examples & Tips

 3. Tailor each resume to the specific job description.
 It will be your guide on what to include and how to adapt your career change resume.

 4. Include relevant education and professional development.
-Add relevant coursework to the industry and feature certification prominently through their own dedicated section.
+Add coursework and feature certification prominently.

 5. Choose a resume template that highlights the right qualifications and use a functional resume format that focuses on your skills.